Marguerite (2015 film): Production

-The film was shot in Prague from mid-September to early December 2014.
+The film was shot in Prague from mid-September to early December 2014 (from September 15 to November 19).

 Release

 Marguerite was screened in the main competition section of the 72nd Venice International Film Festival.

+Reception

 Critical response

 The film was well received by the critics.
-Review aggregator Rotten Tomatoes gives the film an approval rating of 95%, based on 92 reviews, with an average rating of 7.5/10.
+Review aggregator Rotten Tomatoes gives the film an approval rating of 95%, based on 110 reviews, with an average rating of 7.5/10.
 The site's critical consensus reads, "Touching, funny, and thoughtful, Marguerite honors its real-life inspiration with a well-acted and ultimately inspirational look at the nature of art and the value of a dream."
 On Metacritic the film has a score of 76 out of 100, based on 25 critics, indicating "generally favorable reviews".

 Screendaily described the film as "original, funny and touching".
 Jordan Mintzer of The Hollywood Reporter wrote that the film "offers up an amusingly entertaining portrait of fortune, infamy and severe melodic dysfunction".
 Cineuropa gave the film a positive review, and said that the director "has brought together the best of his sensitivity and attraction to characters that are passionate and obsessive to the extreme, to paint the portrait of an unusual woman, who Catherine Frot plays with stunning dramatic and comical genius".